 The relative importance of each pathway was assigned based on the unmitigated potential of the pathway to transport contaminants from the mine site into the surrounding environment.
 However, this does not mean that high importance pathways are resulting in, or are likely to result in, impact on receptors within the ARR environment.
 The actual volume (load) and concentration of contaminants transported by these pathways at any time (and therefore the level of potential risk to receptors) depends on a range of chemical, biological, physical, and radiological factors and the effectiveness of existing management controls.
-These latter control measures are designed to reduce risks to the environment to acceptable levels either by containing contaminants that may be transported via the various pathways.
+These latter control measures are designed to reduce risks to the environment to acceptable levels either by containing contaminants on the mine site or minimising the volume, concentration and availability of contaminants that may be transported via the various pathways.
 Given the importance of these controls, details about the risk mitigation measures applicable for each contaminant pathway have been included in the model narratives produced for each of these pathways.